What Is Swimrun?

-If you've never heard of SwimRun before, you may be wondering "What IS SwimRun", and maybe even "Where did it come from, how did it start?"
+What is Swimrun?
+If you've just come across Swimrun, you may be wondering "What IS Swimrun", and maybe even "Where did it come from, how did it start?"
 Some people spell it 'swim run' with two words, but the correct way is ONE word - Swimrun!

 A swimrun competitor wearing a black wet suit and a red cap being helped out of the waterA swim exit transition

-It is a unique sporting experience, as you always race with a partner, and the race courses are usually through beautiful but wild natural scenery.
-The ÖTILLÖ Swimrun World Championship (ÖTILLÖ meaning island to island in Swedish) is the original swimrun race, renowned as one of the toughest one-day races in the world.
+It is a unique and exciting sporting experience, as you can race with a partner or compete solo, and the race courses are usually through beautiful but wild natural scenery.
+The ÖTILLÖ Swimrun World Championship (ÖTILLÖ meaning island to island in Swedish) is the original event, renowned as one of the toughest one-day races in the world.

 NOW - let's answer the question of how it all started, which also goes a long way to explaining what the sport is all about.